r3dston3/codelockgame/README.md

 # Settings

-If you want to try the task yourself, you can run the script using python, if you want to see how the program selects the password, use the following commands:
+If you want to try the task yourself, you can run the script using python, if you want to see how the code brute the password, use the following commands:

 ## Initialization